r4victor/tenthousandmeters/content/blog/python_bts_03.md

 struct _is {

   	// _PyRuntime.interpreters.head stores the most recently created interpreter
-  	// `next` allows to access all interpreters
+  	// `next` allows to access all interpreters.
     struct _is *next;
   	// `tstate_head` points to the most recently created thread state.
-  	// Thread states of the same interpreter are linked together
+  	// Thread states of the same interpreter are linked together.
     struct _ts *tstate_head;

     /* Reference to the _PyRuntime global variable.
 This field exists